montrealelixir/website/README.md

 ## Getting started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See Hosting and Deployment for notes on how to deploy the project on a live system.
+These instructions will get you a copy of the application up and running on your local machine for development and testing purposes.
+See Hosting and Deployment for notes on how to deploy the application on a live system.

 ### Prerequisites